-There are three minor aquifers within Burnet County which include the Marble Falls, Ellenburger-San Saba, and Hickory.
+There are three minor aquifers within Burnet County which include the Marble Falls, Ellenburger-San Saba, and Hickory, which are a part of the Llano Uplift aquifer system.
 In some areas wells produce water from formations which are not recognized as major or minor aquifers and may not have a large area of occurrence but which are vitally important local sources of groundwater.
 The information available on the characteristics of each of these minor aquifers and unrecognized formations is limited, particularly when compared to the data currently existing on major aquifers like the Trinity Aquifer.
 Even though TWDB recognizes the potential local importance of unrecognized sources of groundwater little or no research may have been devoted to defining the extent or characterizing these resources.